Canleskis/particular/README.md

 The API to setup a simulation is straightforward:

-## Implementing the `Particle` trait.
+## Implementing the `Particle` trait
-It can be derived if your type contains both a `position` and a `mu` field.
+#### Deriving

+Used in most cases, when your type has fields named `position` and `mu`.
 ```
 #[derive(Particle)]
 pub struct Body {
     position: Vec3,
     mu: f32,
-    ...
+//  ...
 }
 ```
-It can also be implemented manually.
+#### Manual implementation

+Used when your type has more complex fields and cannot directly provide a position and a gravitational parameter.
 ```
+struct Body {
+    position: Vec3,
+    mass: f32,
+//  ...
+}

 impl Particle for Body {
     fn position(&self) -> Vec3 {
         self.position